immers-space/immers/README.md

-imageAttributionText | Attribution for backgroundImage, if needed | Vectors by Vecteezy imageAttributionUrl | Attribution for backgroundImage, if needed | https://www.vecteezy.com/free-vector/vector monetizationPointer | [Payment pointer](https://webmonetization.org/docs/ilp-wallets/#payment-pointers) for Web Monetization on login & profile pages | Immers Space organization wallet dbName | Database name to use with MongoDb | mongodb port | Port number for immers sever | 8081 smtpFrom | From address for emails | noreplay@mail.`domain` emailOptInURL | Link to an opt-in form for email updates to show on registration page | None
+imageAttributionText | Attribution for backgroundImage, if needed | Vectors by Vecteezy imageAttributionUrl | Attribution for backgroundImage, if needed | https://www.vecteezy.com/free-vector/vector monetizationPointer | [Payment pointer](https://webmonetization.org/docs/ilp-wallets/#payment-pointers) for Web Monetization on login & profile pages | Immers Space organization wallet port | Port number for immers sever | 8081 smtpFrom | From address for emails | noreplay@mail.`domain` emailOptInURL | Link to an opt-in form for email updates to show on registration page | None